Bill Riley (ice hockey, born 1921)

 William J. Riley (October 6, 1921 in Medford, Massachusetts – February 16, 2000) was an ice hockey player.
-Riley helped lead Dartmouth College to two Frozen Fours during his career.
+Riley helped lead Dartmouth College to the first two Frozen Fours during his career, ending as runners-up in both 1948 and 1949.
 He was inducted into the United States Hockey Hall of Fame in 1977.
 His brothers John and Joe are also in the USHOF.